oppia/oppia-web-developer-docs/Google-Summer-of-Code-2018.md

 ### New interactions

 **Aim:** The aim of this project is to implement new interactions in Oppia.
-Two new interactions should be implemented: a “Number with units” interaction, and a “Sorting” interaction.
-The number-with-units interaction is an extended version of the numeric input interaction which will allow creators to check an answer that is submitted as a number with associated units (such as 2.56 metres or $2.15), and that understands relationships between units (e.g. 2.56 m = 256 cm).
-The other interaction is a “sorting” interaction, which allows students to sort or rank items relative to each other.
+(An "interaction" is the name for the form which a learner uses to submit an answer.)
+In particular, two new interactions should be implemented: a "Number with units" interaction, and a "Sorting" interaction.
+The number-with-units interaction is an extended version of the NumericInput interaction which will allow creators to check an answer that is submitted as a number with associated units (such as 2.56 metres or $2.15), and that understands relationships between units (e.g. 2.56 m = 256 cm).
+The "sorting" interaction allows students to sort or rank items relative to each other.
 For example, a student might be asked to arrange fractions in ascending/descending order; they should be able to drag the items around and sort/rank them.
-It should also be possible for the creator to allow multiple items to occupy the same position/rank in the list, e.g. when sorting ½, ¼, 2/4, ¾ it should be possible to put ½, 2/4 in the same position.
+It should also be possible for the creator to allow multiple items to occupy the same position/rank in the list, e.g. when sorting 1/2, 1/4, 2/4, 3/4 it should be possible to put 1/2 and 2/4 in the same position.

 **Skills/knowledge required:**
-* AngularJS
-* Python
+* Full-stack development using AngularJS and Python
 * Attention to detail

 **Difficulty:** Medium